DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/80 Custom Nested Configuration Components.md

-Reuse parts of your application with custom nested configuration components.
+You can reuse parts of your application with custom nested configuration components.

-For example, you can wrap common settings to reuse in multiple DataGrids:
+For example, you can wrap common settings and reuse them in different DataGrids:

     const CommonSettings = () => {
         return (